Low-Rank Methods in Event Detection and Subsampled Point-to-Subspace Proximity Tests: Introduction

-To overcome these challenges, we propose novel low-rank methods for event detection.
-Throughout, we consider uniformly distributed noise, but let us present the model first in the noise-free case.
+To overcome these challenges, we propose a novel framework that utilizes low-rank methods \cite{marecek2017matrix} to provide fast and accurate event detection on data from varied sources.
+Throughout, we consider uniformly-distributed measurement noise, but let us present the model in the noise-free case first in this paragraph.
 There, events correspond to points lying outside a certain subspace.
 To estimate the sub-space, we flatten the input data to a matrix and apply state-of-the-art low-rank matrix-factorization techniques.
 In particular, we factorize the original matrix into two smaller matrices, whose product approximates the original matrix.
 Subsequently, we develop a point-in-subspace membership test capable of detecting whether new samples are within the subspace spanned by the columns of one of the factors (smaller matrices).
-An affirmative answer is interpreted as an indication that the samples from the sensors present normal behaviour.
+An affirmative answer is interpreted as an indication that the samples from the sensors present normal behavior.
 In the case of a negative answer, a point-to-subspace distance query can estimate the extent of abnormality of an event.
-To our knowledge, this is the first application of these techniques in event detection.
+Crucially, this point-in-subspace membership test can be sub-sampled, while still allowing for guarantees on its performance.
+The sub-sampling of, e.g., one per cent of the data, allows for efficient applicability in IoT applications.